lrusso/ArduinoSimulator/README.md

 * digitalWrite implementation.

-* To be able to connect LEDs and wheels to the Arduino board.
+* To be able to connect LEDs and wheels (with DC Motors) to the Arduino board.

 * Blink example implementation (https://www.arduino.cc/en/Tutorial/Blink).